Nottingham Victoria railway station: Services

 The traffic that passed through was varied.
-It included London–Manchester expresses, local services, cross-country services (e.g. from York to Bristol via Oxford) as well as freight workings.
-As the station was shared with the Great Northern Railway (already well established when Victoria opened), a large network of lines serving many destinations was available from the one station.
-The new services offered unbeatable competition to the Midland Railway services from Nottingham railway station.
+It included London–Manchester expresses, local services, cross-country services (e.g. from York to Bristol, via Oxford) as well as freight workings.
+As the station was shared with the Great Northern Railway, which was already well established when Victoria opened, a large network of lines serving many destinations was available from the one station.
+The new services offered unbeatable competition to the Midland Railway services from Nottingham Midland station.
 The Midland offered more trains per day to Leicester, but the journey time of 40 minutes was outclassed by the Great Central's journey time of 27 minutes non-stop.
 The journey time to Sheffield was similarly impressive at 50 minutes.

 In 1905, there were nine goods trains to London each day, the fastest taking only 2 hours 15 minutes.